uvee35/Bootstrap-Portfolio/README.md

 - **Work Section**: Displays my projects in a grid layout using Bootstrap cards, highlighting my best work with larger featured images.
 - **Skills Section** Displays bars with the skills that I adquired during the bootcamp
 - **Contact Section**: Offers a way for potential employers or clients to get in touch with me via email or social media.
+- **Footer**: Display liks to the different sections and also liks to social media profile.

 ## Technologies Used